 Index funds are available to anyone who wants to invest money.
 ETFs typically require a purchase of at least one share, though brokers offering fractional shares can help you get around that.
 But index mutual funds may ask for an initial deposit of $1,000 or more.
 Many of these index funds track the same index, so it’s important to pay attention to two key factors when comparing them.

 • The expense ratio: Because index funds have no active manager involved, they tend to have rock-bottom expenses.
 Still, there is a cost associated.
-Be sure to compare the expense ratio to understand how much of your funds that will go toward the administrative and operating costs.
+Be sure to compare the expense ratio to understand how much of your investment will go toward the administrative and operating costs of the fund.

 • The tracking error: Look at the past performance of the fund, too.
 How well did it match the index?
 If it has a high tracking error — an indication of how far off it fell from mirroring the index — you’ll want to look for other funds that have historically managed to keep a better pace with the index.